We have few guidelines, but they are important.

 4. Have you taken part in a workshop before?
 If so, what were the circumstances (MFA program, writing group, etc.); if not, what is your understanding, hesitation, or hope of how a workshop setting functions?

-Note: New this year, accepted residents will be sharing their intended piece for Issue 8 with their cohort and the TSW editors ahead of the weekend, to be workshopped during the residency.
+Note: For the Rhinebeck residency, accepted residents will be sharing their intended piece for Issue 8 with their cohort and the TSW editors ahead of the weekend, to be workshopped during the residency.